aa-fiu-classes/cnt-4713-web/project-1-accio-server-simplified.md

     * To test, you can use your client or `telnet` application.
 For example, `telnet localhost port`.
 If your server correctly accepted connection, telnet should indicate that.
 If not, it will be stuck in "Connecting..." stage.

+    * Note that to satisfy one of the requirement, you need to use appropriate value for `socket.listen`

 - Add routines to send `accio\r\n` after connection established

     * To test, use telnet again.
 You should see `accio` appearing after you connected to the server.